zwchang/house-prices-Lund-Sweden/README.md

    quality of the building, living area size, etc. But some show that whether there is a full bath could also be decisive.
 A full bath?
 Really?

+* Scrap 2nd-layer data from the individual links and add them to the csv file.

-To avoid such mistake, I am going to convert the addresses to the lan and longitude, and then use a Google map API to plot a 2D heat map showing the price distribution.
-Based on such distribution, I am expecting a clustering algorithm like K-means could divide Lund into several regions based on price per square meters where each of them could be analyzed separately.
-Then for an apartment with given location, we first identify which region it belongs and then adding features listed in the previous section (maybe try multiple linear regression and random forest).
+* Convert the addresses to the lan and longitude, and then use a Google map API to plot a 2D heat map showing the price distribution.

+* Based on such distribution, I am expecting a clustering algorithm like K-means could divide Lund into several regions based on price per square meters which could be a very useful feature in model training.

+* Split data into train and test sets with a test size of 20%.

+* Train different models e.g., multiple linear regression, random forest, etc. and evaluate performances.

-Such model should give us a reasonable estimate of the price.
-In addition, it might be necessary to do a time series analysis to predict the price oscillation within a short time window.
+* It might be useful to do a time series analysis to predict the price oscillation within a short time window.